adcastel/GLT/README.md

 GLT is a common API for HPC lightweight thread (LWT) libraries.
 It supports MassiveThreads, Qthreads, and Argobots as underlying LWT solutions.
-Moreover, Pthreads are also supported with comparative purpose.
+Moreover, GLT over Pthread is implemented with comparative purpose.

+In addition, GLT can be used as POSIX threads API since version 2.0.

 1. Getting Started
 2. How to use GLT